-Three major 100 point examinations will be given, and together they will be worth 45% of the final grade.
+Three major 100 point examinations will be given, and together they will be worth 50% of the final grade.
 If an exam is missed or failed, the highest possible make-up grade is a 70 (with instructor notification prior to the exam missed).

-The average of a series of homework assignments will be worth 25% of the total grade (all homework is on MyMathLab).
+The average of a series of homework assignments will be worth 30% of the total grade (all homework is on MyMathLab.
 All homework due dates are posted on MyMathLab.
 Homework is due on the due date...no exceptions.
-Quizzes over each chapter will be worth 10% of the final grade.